 Yes it is true that cooking your meals helps you to preserve more nutrients and gives you more control over your ingredients.
 However, how realistic is it to actually cook all your meals?
 Remember that there are many other ways in which you can eat healthy.

 Having a cheat meal is more recommended than having a cheat day.
 The problem with them is that people tend to eat a week’s worth of calories in their cheat day if they only have one.
 It makes sense if you know you only have one day of the week to eat everything you like, of course you are going to end up overeating.
 According to experts, it is better to treat yourself sporadically.
 So allow yourself to have a cheat meal once in a while in a day other than your cheat day.

 8) FALLING INTO THE TRAP OF "MAGIC DIETS"

 If it sounds too good to be true, then most likely it will only work in the short term.
 After all, how long can you keep up with an unrealistic diet?

 Although some of these myths may seem like a quick fix for your weight loss goals, remember that all these options are only a momentary fix.
 Nothing will keep the weight off for good unless you find a balance between exercise and healthy eating.
-Plus remember, it shouldn’t always be about losing weight, in the end, being healthy is what it’s all about!
+Plus remember, it shouldn't always be about losing weight, in the end, being healthy is what it's all about!
 If you need any tips for losing weight, check out our top 5 tips!